On Becoming A Selfish Giver

 We can be selfless in our devotion to caring for others, and selfish in devotion for caring for ourselves.

-When we take care of ourselves, meaning we find time to rest, de-stress, move our bodies, or do something enjoyable, we are creating safety in our body.
-We are entering the parasympathetic nervous system, which is where we “rest and digest.”
+When we take care of ourselves, meaning we find time to rest, de-stress, move our bodies, or do something enjoyable, we create safety in our body.
+This safety allows us to enter the parasympathetic nervous system, which is where we “rest and digest.”
 It’s where we heal and allow our body to recover.
 It’s where we sleep deeply.
 It’s where we laugh.
 As a result we will have more energy and experience more positive emotions like joy and happiness.

-When we feel this way, others around us will notice and will benefit because we will be able to care for them without guilt, stress, resentment and irritation.
+When we feel this way, others around us will notice and will benefit too because we will be able to care for them without guilt, stress, resentment and irritation.
+Being selfish in our self care sounds pretty selfless to me.

-When I really stopped to think about all the messages I was receiving that good-moms and good-nurses are selfless, it made more sense to me why I was exhausted, irritable, and experiencing anxiety and insomnia.
+When I really stopped to think about all the messages we receive that good-moms and good-nurses are selfless, it made more sense to me why I was exhausted, irritable, and experiencing anxiety and insomnia.
 It’s impossible to live up to that expectation.

 You can notice these thoughts and feelings and begin unwinding those messages.
-You can tell yourself it’s OK that I feel selfish and I am still going to… do the thing you want and need to do for your health.
-Just carry that feeling along with you, like a coat you are wearing, and eventually it will go away, as all emotions do.
+You can tell yourself, “it’s okay that I feel selfish and I am still going to” … do the thing you want and need to do for your health.
+Just carry that feeling along with you, like a coat you are wearing, and eventually it will fall off and go away, as all emotions do.

 Your brain will quickly adjust to your new thoughts and allow you to be “selfish” in the way you care for yourself.
 The same way you care for everyone else.